shubham8/survey-fraud-detection/README.md

 - `FZ_COUNT_{column}`: Number of similar responses(score > set threshold), and
 - `FZ_SIMILAR_{column}`: Score and text of similar responses.

-This tool is particularly useful for larger samples as it provides an easy reference for closer inspection during manual review.
+This tool is particularly useful for larger samples as it provides an easy reference for closer inspection during manual review; however, execution may be slow.
 It can also be implemented as a custom flag.

 To use this tool,